 How Much Start-up Costs Can You Deduct?

-For the first year of its operations, the IRS permits a start-up tax deduction of $5,000.
-This deduction is restricted to $50,000 in start-up costs.
+For the first year of its operations, the IRS permits a start-up tax deduction of $5,000 for start-up costs and organizational costs.

-If you have business costs over $50,000, your available first-year deductions will be lowered by the amount that you exceed $50,000.
+If you have start-up or organizational costs over $50,000, your available first-year deductions will be lowered by the amount that you exceed $50,000.
 The remaining amount must be amortized.